 We cannot expand our programming in the current facility.

-To better serve our community, as a result of population growth in Kent and Sussex Counties and continued demands for our services, we are embarking on a campaign to build a new 67,000-square-foot facility in Milford.
-In July 2021, we purchased 11.5 acres from the City of Milford in the Independence Commons, and we hope to be operational by the fall of 2023.
+As a result of population growth in Kent and Sussex Counties and continued demands for our services, we are embarking on a campaign to build a new 67,000-square-foot facility in Milford to better serve our community.
+In July 2021, we purchased 11.5 acres from the City of Milford in the Independence Commons, and we plan to be operational by the fall of 2023.